QuentinRa/blog.quentinra.dev/programming-languages/web/php/frameworks/ci/index.md

 $results = $r->getResultArray();
 ```

-While it's **not** a good practice, you can use the driver specific execute and write code specific to mysqli/...
+While it's **not** a good practice, you can use the driver-specific execute and write code specific to mysqli/...

 ```php!
 $res = $stmt->_execute([$user_id]);